truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

     * realm (String) Any string uniquely identifying the issuer of the access key
 	     * usually the domain name of the target service e.g., google.com, amazon.co.uk, microsoft.co.br, etc.
 	* resource (String) Any string uniquely identifying the resource(s) to which this key provides access to
-	     * usually an identifier refering to the target services e.g., maps, all, office2014_xp_pro, etc.
+	     * usually an identifier referring to the target services e.g., maps, all, office2014_xp_pro, etc.
 * **Returns:**
     * (Promise) a promise that is fulfilled on success with the access key object and rejected on failure with a user friendly string message that describes the error